ianczm/segp-moodle-peerassess/readme.md

 Deploy the plugin manually at the server.
 The plugin folder should be copied to the server file system location where the activity modules and resources are, which is /path/to/moodle/mod/, and then head to Site administration > Notifications on Moodle to check for an installation message.
 <br/>
 ### How to Run and Use it:
 As administrators, click on "Turn editing on" then "Add an activity or resource" on the module page they want to use it on.
-Moodle will then redirect the user to the peerassess plugin setup interface.
+Upon selecting "peerassess", Moodle will  redirect the user to the plugin setup interface.
 ### Future Development:
 * Allow administrators to manually override peer and final grades.
 * The ability to search for specific student records.